KarimChukfeh/e-tour/v2/docs/TechnicalDocumentation.md

-# ETour Protocol
-## Understanding ETour's fully on-chain architecture.

-This document explains:
+## Introduction

+This is a technical document that explains how ETour delivers on:

+- Fully on-chain tournament infrastructure
+- ETH-only with no special tokens
+- Self-sustaining without need for VCs
+- Grief-proof with garunteed fair resolution

+If you are looking to validate ETour's claims, question its assumptions, or just understand how it really works under the hood, then you're in the right place.

+If you are a developer who simply wants to build on ETour rather than study its internal design, then you can safely skip ahead to the final section.

+## What to Expect

+In this document we'll go over:

-- how each ETour V2 module works and what it does,
+- How ETour modules work and what they do,
-- how factories, instance implementations, and modules fit together,
+- How factories, instance implementations, and modules fit together,
-- how tournament state is stored and mutated,
+- How tournament state is stored and mutated,
-- how match progression, escalations, and payouts work,
+- How match progression, escalations, and payouts work,
-- why the contracts are split the way they are,
+- Why the contracts are split the way they are,
-- how to build new games using ETour protocol.
+- How to build new games using ETour protocol.

+## Key Terms

+Before going deeper, it helps to define the terms ETour V2 uses repeatedly.

+- Game Contract: the concrete implementation for a specific game such as Tic-Tac-Toe, Connect Four, or Chess.
+- Module: a shared infrastructure contract that the clone executes through `delegatecall` so it can reuse logic without copying code.
+- Tier: a reusable configuration bucket defined by player count, entry fee, and timeout settings.
+- Factory: a contract that creates new tournament instances for one game type and tracks them over time.
+- Implementation: the deployed logic contract that clone instances point to.
+- Clone: a minimal proxy for one specific tournament; this is where the tournament's permanent state lives.
+- Instance: in V2, this usually means the tournament clone itself, not the implementation contract.

 ## Core Principles